lnmei/DH150-2020W/assignment05/README.md

 #### Reading Habits

-* Hasn't read much since before starting university and wants to get back into the habit
+* hasn't read much since before starting university and wants to get back into the habit
-* Tends to have trouble finishing books unless very interested in it
+* tends to have trouble finishing books unless very interested in it
-* Has a young child at home and wants to get back into reading to be a role model for her child
+* has a young child at home and wants to get back into reading to be a role model for her child
-* Likes reading popular literature
+* likes reading popular literature
-* Cares about seeing good representation and diversity in characters
+* prefers reading print books
+* is more comfortable reading in Farsi but also reads in English

 #### Motivations and Needs

-*
-*
-*
+* find a book interesting enough to help them get started reading more regularly
+* read books to buy and keep at home

 #### Goals

+* find recommendations for contemporary books to start her reading habit
+* find books she can buy print versions of at local bookstores or online
+* find books like the ones she enjoyed years ago before college
+* find books in Farsi as well as English

 #### Challenges

+* has not read many books so doesn't know what is popular or where to start reading
+* difficult to find contemporary book recommendation in languages other than English

 #### Empathy Map